Blog Product Management10 Best Product Management Books for PMs in 2026

 • Adaptability.
 Pivots and changes are inevitable in product management.
 You need to adapt quickly and make decisions based on new information.

 • Data-driven decision-making.
-Collecting and analyzing data is crucial for making informed decisions as a product manager.
+Collecting and analyzing data is crucial for making informed decisions as a great product manager.
 Utilizing data can also help you communicate your ideas and justify your decisions.

 Who is it for?